on4kjm/FLEcli/README.md

 ### Example: generate a SOTA csv file

-To generate a CSV file that can be uploaded to https://www.sotadata.org.uk/ to report SOTA cativations:
+To generate a CSV file that can be uploaded to https://www.sotadata.org.uk/ to report SOTA activations:

 ```
 ./FLEcli csv -i activation.txt --overwrite --interpolate